Federal Reserve projects further gradual hikes in key rate

 Jul.
 13, 2018

-WASHINGTON (AP) — The Federal Reserve said Friday it expects low unemployment and rising inflation will keep it on track to raise interest rates at a gradual pace over the next two years.
+WASHINGTON (AP) — The Federal Reserve says it expects low unemployment and rising inflation will keep it on track to raise interest rates at a gradual pace over the next two years.
 By late 2019, the Fed says its key policy rate should be at a level that will be slightly restrictive for growth.

 The Fed's projection on rate hikes came with release of the central bank's semi-annual monetary report to Congress.
 Fed Chairman Jerome Powell is scheduled to testify on the report for two days next week.